Skip to main content

 HECM loans are non-recourse — heirs are never personally liable for any shortfall.
 If the home is underwater, heirs can sell for at least 95% of the current appraised value.
 FHA insurance covers the remaining balance through the Mutual Mortgage Insurance Fund.
 Alternatively, heirs can walk away via deed in lieu of foreclosure.

 Heirs have 30 days from the due-and-payable notice to choose an option.
 The servicer may approve 90-day extensions with documented evidence that heirs are actively marketing or selling the property or arranging financing.
-Total time may extend up to 6 months.
-Foreclosure may be filed between 30 days and 6 months after the loan is called due.
+Under 24 CFR 206.125, the mortgagee must commence foreclosure within 6 months of the due date unless HUD (the Commissioner) approves additional time.
+A deed in lieu of foreclosure filed for recording within 9 months of the due date is accepted.

 A deed in lieu of foreclosure allows heirs to transfer the property to the lender to satisfy the HECM debt without going through formal foreclosure proceedings.
 This avoids a foreclosure record on the estate.
 Heirs are not responsible for any remaining loan balance after the transfer.